DanboDuan/swift-json-rpc/README.md

 # Feauture

-- base on Swift NIO
+- ✅ base on Swift NIO for high-performance
+- ✅ support Cancellation
+- ✅ user-friendly API
 - base on Codable
-- support Cancellation
-- user-friendly API

 # TODO

 - [ ] use `async`
 - [ ] use DI framework to inject handlers
+- [ ] add unit test

 ## Usage